thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/Semantic/README.md

 1. If done before others, create a copy of your Lorem Ipsum file and call it DynamicLoremIpsum.html.
 (Ctrl-C and Ctrl-V)

-1. Include a JS file which defines an array of Lorem Ipsum text
+1. Include a JS file which defines an array of Lorem Ipsum content.

 1. Use JavaScript to manipulate the DOM to add the content.
+    (Recall use of document.getElementById() and innerHTML)

 ## Bonus Bonus
 1. Create a JSON fle with your content to be loaded by using JSON-server.